 Discover the processes and changes in the Earth’s physical environment and understand the role humans play on our planet.
 You’ll travel for fieldwork, use industry-standard software and explore pressing environmental issues on our BSc Geography course.

 UK and international fieldwork opportunities will broaden your horizons and inspire your research.
 You’ll visit destinations across Europe – previous destinations have included Tenerife, Mallorca and Cumbria.
 Plus, you’ll use the latest industry technology to gain experience in geographical information systems (GIS) and remote sensing.
+You can also tailor your degree to your interests, with the opportunity to select subject-specific and complementary modules.

 We run tailored careers and employability activities to help you plan for life after completing your BSc Geography degree.
 After three years, you’ll have developed subject-specific and transferable skills useful in both the public and private sector.
 You might consider working in environmental management, remote sensing or environmental education.